The analysis of reality produces reality

 Despite the deformation, the triangulation holds a unique mathematical identity—an invariant tied to the number of vertices, edges, and faces.
 As the potato rots, each triangle stretches and distorts, yet the original pattern persists as a map of transformation, linking the fresh state to its decomposed form.

-In this way, natural decay mirrors the continuous shifts of topological spaces, dissolving the boundary between organic change and the abstract notion of transformation.
+Natural decay mirrors the continuous transformation of topological spaces, blurring the line between organic and abstract change—a half-natural, half-cultural object.

 Despite the deformation, the triangulation holds a unique mathematical identity—an invariant tied to the number of vertices, edges, and faces.
 As the potato rots, each triangle stretches and distorts, yet the original pattern persists as a map of transformation, linking the fresh state to its decomposed form.

-In this way, natural decay mirrors the continuous shifts of topological spaces, dissolving the boundary between organic change and the abstract notion of transformation.
+Natural decay mirrors the continuous transformation of topological spaces, blurring the line between organic and abstract change—a half-natural, half-cultural object.